Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-Autauga community reinforcement program is an in-home/community-based program designed to divert low to very high-risk youth from DYS commitment.
-Program services are individualized to address the unique risks and needs of each youth.
-Interventions will focus on performance-based outcomes for youth and their families, and use those outcomes to determine program efficacy and youth progress.
+The Autauga Community Reinforcement Program is an in‑home and community‑based service designed to divert youth with low to very high-risk levels from D.Y.S. commitment.
+The program provides individualized services that address each youth’s specific needs and risks.
+Interventions focus on measurable outcomes for youth and their families, and these outcomes are used to evaluate the program’s effectiveness and each youth’s progress.

 PHYSICAL ADDRESS